dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 <br></br>

-## Pub/sub API in Dapr
+## Pub/Sub API in Dapr

-The Pub/sub API in Dapr:
+The Pub/Sub API in Dapr:
 - Provides a platform-agnostic API to send and receive messages.
-- Offers an at-least-once guarantee.
+- Offers at-least-once message delivery guarantee.
 - Integrates with various message brokers and queuing systems.

-The specific implementation used by your service is pluggable and configured as a Dapr Pub/sub component at runtime.
-This approach removes the dependency from your service and, as a result, makes your service more portable and flexible to changes.
+The specific message broker used by your service is pluggable and configured as a Dapr Pub/Sub component at runtime.
+This removes the dependency from your service and makes your service more portable and flexible to changes.

-When using the Pub/sub API in Dapr:
+When using Pub/Sub in Dapr:

-1. Your service makes a network call to a Dapr Pub/sub building block, exposed as a sidecar.
+1. Your service makes a network call to a Dapr Pub/Sub building block API.
-1. The Pub/sub building block makes calls into a Dapr Pub/sub component that encapsulates a specific message broker product.
+1. The Pub/Sub building block makes calls into a Dapr Pub/Sub component that encapsulates a specific message broker.
-1. To receive topics, Dapr subscribes to the Dapr Pub/sub component on behalf of your service and delivers the messages to an endpoint when they arrive.
+1. To receive messages on a topic, Dapr subscribes to the Pub/Sub component on behalf of your service with a topic and delivers the messages to an endpoint on your service when they arrive.

 In the diagram below, a "shipping" service and an "email" service have both subscribed to topics published by a "cart" service.
-Each service loads Pub/sub component configuration files that point to the same Pub/sub message bus component; for example: Redis Streams, NATS Streaming, Azure Service Bus, or GCP Pub/Sub.
+Each service loads Pub/Sub component configuration files that point to the same Pub/Sub message bus component; for example: Redis Streams, NATS Streaming, Azure Service Bus, or GCP Pub/Sub.

 <img src="/images/pubsub-overview-components.png" width=1000>
 <br></br>